bobbygrace/ants/README.md

 I don’t expect this to be anything new for a full-time front-end developer; it uses a lot of common tools.
 It just saves me a lot of time and keystrokes when starting a new project of this kind.
-I also hopes it’s instructive for newer front-end developers.
+I also hope it’s instructive for newer front-end developers.

 You should also check out [yeoman](http://yeoman.io/) and